 Yama carved into the ceiling of the mukhamantapa

-As you can see from the image, there are two concentric circular frames, and enclosing them is a square frame.
+As seen in the image, there are two concentric circular frames, and enclosing them is a square frame.
 Within the inner circular frame, there is a beautifully carved relief of Yama, the god of justice and death, seated on a male buffalo.
 Separating the circular frames are the carvings of lotus flowers and buds.

 Between the outer and inner circular frames, there are four smaller circular frames, each with a relief inside.